How to Make Honey Mead: One Gallon Honey Mead Recipe

 Related Topic: How long does mead take to ferment?

 Brewing good mead can be a highly satisfying experience.
 Don't expect to win any awards with your first or second batch.
-Like anything else worth doing, it will take time to master making mead, wine, or beer at home.
+Like anything else worth doing, it will take time to master making mead at home.

 But with patience, the right ingredients, equipment, and some practice, you will.